Ross Barnett: Governorship

-During his time as governor, Barnett, a staunch segregationist, became known for his tumultuous clashes with the Civil rights movement which dominated his term.
+During his first months as governor, the state legislature saw the introduction of 24 new bills advocating segregation, and directives were issued to circuit clerks, instructing them to withhold voter registration data from the Justice Department.
+In his capacity as the chairman of the State Sovereignty Commission, Barnett financially supported the Mississippi Association of Citizens Councils, granting them more than $100,000 in state grants 1962.
+Barnett, a staunch segregationist, became known for his tumultuous clashes with the civil rights movement which dominated his term.

 Barnett arranged for the arrest of Freedom Riders in 1961 and then imprisoned them at Parchman Farm.
 While their offenses were minor, the Freedom Riders were strip-searched, had beds taken away, and were humiliated and brutalized in the prison.
-Barnett reportedly said to the guards "Break their spirits, not their bones".
+Barnett reportedly told the guards to "break their spirits, not their bones".

 While this approach gained approval in the state, it was done in part to blunt the criticism that he was receiving for multiple reasons: failing to follow through with promises of jobs for office-seekers; filling those jobs with acquaintances, and attempting to wrest control of state agencies from the legislature.
 Barnett was a member of the white supremacist Citizens' Councils movement.

 In 1962, the state agency in charge of universities and colleges, the Institutions of Higher Learning, appointed Barnett the registrar in order to oppose James Meredith's efforts to desegregate Barnett's alma mater, the University of Mississippi.
 With the accreditation of the state's medical school and other universities in jeopardy due to the political interventions, the IHL board reversed their action after the riots on the campus.
 Barnett was fined $10,000 and sentenced to jail for contempt but never paid the fine or served a day in jail.
 This was because the charges were terminated (civil) and dismissed (criminal) by the 5th Circuit Court of Appeals because of "substantial compliance with orders of the court," and "in view of changed circumstances and conditions."
 Only two Mississippi legislators opposed Barnett's efforts to defy the federal authorities, Joe Wroten and Karl Wiesenburg.
 On September 13, he said that "There is no case in history where the Caucasian race has survived social integration.
 We will not drink from the cup of genocide."